wgrodzicki/mirna-target-genes-analyzer/README.md

    - Results are saved to the specified file
    - CSV: Two columns (`miRNA`, `Target_Gene`)
    - TXT: Table format with miRNAs as columns

+## Analysis Modes

+### Mode 1: With Gene Expression File
+Finds the intersection between miRDB predicted targets and your gene expression data.
+- **Use case**: You have expression data and want to know which predicted targets are present in your dataset
+- **Output**: Gene symbols that are both predicted targets and in your expression data

+### Mode 2: Without Gene Expression File
+Returns all high-confidence predicted targets from miRDB.
+- **Use case**: You want a complete list of predicted targets without filtering
+- **Output**: Target accessions directly from miRDB database
+- **Advantage**: Get all predictions even if you don't have expression data

 ## Input File Format